 Architecture is a booming professional field and offers ample job opportunities to budding architects.
 But, establishing a career in architecture can be a huge ordeal.

 Getting a bachelor’s degree in architecture is the primary stepping stone if you want a promising career in this field.
-Apart from the necessary skill set, your imagination and passion for creativity can become a significant driver in your journey to becoming a successful architect.
+Apart from the necessary skill set, your imagination and passion for creativity can become a significant drivers in your journey to becoming a successful architect.

 At the same time, choosing the right architecture job can be a pretty daunting task if you’re new to the game.
 It’s only natural for you to feel lost, confused, and thoroughly overwhelmed.